Are the departments staying within the allocated budgets?

 We strongly recommend that companies move away from non-standard processes like credit card purchases because it is challenging to implement proactive budget controls for credit cards.

-You only get to know about the Spend when the expense report is submitted, which is too late to control Spend.
+You only learn about the Spend when submitting the expense report, which is too late to control Spend.

-If you implement the purchase controls that are tied to the budgets, you can ensure that the purchases stay under the allocated budget.
+If you implement the purchase controls tied to the budgets, you can ensure that the purchases stay under the allocated budget.

 However, that is not always the case.
 In some cases, you need to go over budget.